sourcegraph/handbook/content/departments/cloud/technical-docs/oidc_site_admin.md

 - Sourcegraph operators are invisible from the application UI, site admins are _not_ able to see them.
 - All activities of Sourcegraph operators are logged and attributed in the database, and _excluded_ from both in-product analytics and usage stats in pings.

-> NOTE: In some internal managed instances (including `rctest.sourcegraph.com` and `sourcegraph.sourcegraph.com`), Sourcegraph operators may also be regular users on the instance that also have other external accounts connected (e.g. Google Workspace, GitHub).
+> NOTE: In some internal managed instances (including `rctest.sourcegraph.com` and `sourcegraph.sourcegraph.com`), Sourcegraph operators may also be regular users on the instance that have other external accounts connected (e.g. Google Workspace, GitHub).
 In such cases, Sourcegraph operators will be not hard-deleted.

 ### How to identify Sourcegraph operators on a managed instance?